hebens/Sed-Studio-Pro/README.md

-# 🛠️ Sed Studio: The Ultimate Sed IDE
+# 🛠️ Sed Creator: The Ultimate Sed IDE

 Sed Studio is a modern, graphical architect for building, testing, and exporting `sed` (Stream Editor) scripts.
 Designed for Linux power users and beginners alike, it simplifies complex text transformations through a real-time sandbox and an intuitive multi-command chain logic.